What Is Pulmonary Vascular Disease?

 Pulmonary Arterial Hypertension: Increased blood pressure in the pulmonary arteries (carrying blood away from the heart to the lungs).
 Pulmonary arterial hypertension can be caused by lung disease, autoimmune disease, or heart failure.
 When there is no apparent cause, it's called idiopathic pulmonary arterial hypertension.

 Pulmonary Venous Hypertension: Increased blood pressure in the pulmonary veins (carrying blood away from the lungs, to the heart).
 Pulmonary venous hypertension is most often caused by congestive heart failure.
 A damaged mitral valve in the heart (mitral stenosis or mitral regurgitation) may contribute to pulmonary venous hypertension.

 Pulmonary Embolism: A blood clot breaks off from a deep vein (usually in the leg), travels into the right heart, and is pumped into the lungs.
 Rarely, the embolism can be a large bubble of air, or ball of fat, rather than a blood clot.

 Chronic Thromboembolic Disease: In rare cases, a blood clot to the lungs (pulmonary embolism) is never reabsorbed by the body.
-Instead, a reaction occurs in which multiple small blood vessels in the lungs also become diseased.
+Instead, a reaction occurs in which multiple small blood vessels in the lungs also develop blood clots.
 The process occurs slowly, and gradually affects a large part of the pulmonary arterial system.

 Symptoms of Pulmonary Vascular Disease